The embroidery resizing problem

 Path > Inset and some node editing to clean up/shrink the shape.

 You can try the same thing with a satin stitch, and sometimes it works pretty well.
 Once you get a fill shape, open the ends of it, reverse one of the two resulting paths, and add rungs to it.
+Of course, if the satin came with a centerline underlay, just use that like you would the

 And now you see why I include the SVG source files in the ZIP files – it’s vastly easier to edit the vectors and re-create the embroidery files from them.